spearmin10/demo/tsrain-installer/ec2-al2023/README.md

 ----------
 ### 1. Replace the certificate and private key
   - Server private key
-    - /opt/tsrain/pki/tsrain-svc.key.pem
+    - /opt/tsrain/pki/server.key.pem
   - Server certificate
-    - /opt/tsrain/pki/tsrain-svc.cer.pem
+    - /opt/tsrain/pki/server.cer.pem
   - Server Certificate with intermediate and root CA certs
-    - /opt/tsrain/pki/tsrain-svc.chain.pem
+    - /opt/tsrain/pki/server.chain.pem
       - (This file should contain the server certificate, followed by any intermediate CA certificates, and then the root CA certificate, in that specific order.)

 ### 2. Restart the service.
   - sudo systemctl restart tsrain
+  - sudo systemctl restart tsrain-pm   # if installed and enabled

 Email Users and password